The Hill Street Blues Legacy

 Television has enjoyed a cultural renaissance in recent years with more quality programmes being produced aimed at a more discerning adult audience.

 Higher production values with more involved plot-lines, strong dialogue and fully developed character roles have been the result of good writers returning to the TV medium rather than the CGI emptiness of the cinema.

 Police dramas especially have changed over the years and today we have the three ‘CSI’ series, ‘The Shield’, ‘NCIS’,’The Wire’ and ‘Law and Order’ all enjoying commercial success and critical acclaim.

 But all of these programmes owe their heritage to one forebear.
-The multi-award winning ‘Hill Street Blues’ which first broadcast almost 30 years ago running from 1981-87.
+The multi-award winning ‘Hill Street Blues’ which first broadcast over 40 years ago running from 1981-87.